Princess Stéphanie of Monaco

-Princess Stéphanie of Monaco (Stéphanie Marie Elisabeth Grimaldi; born 1 February 1965) is the youngest child of Rainier III, Prince of Monaco, and his wife, American actress Grace Kelly.
-She is the younger sister of Albert II, Prince of Monaco, and Caroline, Princess of Hanover.
+Princess Stéphanie of Monaco (Stéphanie Marie Elisabeth Grimaldi; /fr/ born 1 February 1965) is the youngest child of Rainier III, Prince of Monaco, and his wife, American actress Grace Kelly.
+She is the younger sister of Albert II, Prince of Monaco, and Caroline.
 Currently 15th in the line of succession to the Monegasque throne, she has been a singer, swimwear designer, and fashion model.